 Accelerated silicosis resembles chronic silicosis on x-ray but develops more rapidly.

 Acute silicosis is recognized by rapid progression of symptoms.
 X-ray findings include diffuse alveolar bibasilar opacities representing fluid-filled alveoli.
-On CT, areas of ground-glass density consisting of reticular infiltration and areas of patchy increased attenuation and inhomogeneity occur.
-These areas are best observed on high-resolution (thin-section), spiral CT views.
+On CT, areas of ground-glass density consisting of reticular infiltration and areas of patchy increased attenuation and inhomogeneity occur in a pattern that mimics pulmonary alveolar proteinosis.
+These areas are best observed on high-resolution (thin-section), helical CT views.
 The multiple rounded opacities of chronic and accelerated silicosis are not characteristic of acute silicosis.

 Conglomerate silicosis is recognizable by confluent opacities > 10 mm in diameter against a background of chronic silicosis findings.

-Sputum culture and cytology, PET, and bronchoscopy all may assist in distinguishing silicosis from disseminated TB or cancer.
+Sputum culture and cytology, positron emission tomography, and bronchoscopy all may assist in distinguishing silicosis from disseminated TB or cancer.

-Antinuclear antibodies and elevated rheumatoid factor are detectable in some patients and are suggestive but not diagnostic of a coexisting connective tissue disorder (eg, systemic sclerosis, RA).
+Antinuclear antibodies and elevated rheumatoid factor are detectable in some patients and are suggestive but not diagnostic of a coexisting connective tissue disorder (eg, systemic sclerosis, rheumatoid arthritis).

 Management of TB is the same as for other patients with TB except that longer courses are usually recommended because relapse is more common in patients with silicotuberculosis.

-The most effective preventive interventions occur at an industrial rather than clinical level and include dust suppression, process isolation, ventilation, and use of non–silica-containing abrasives.
+The most effective preventive interventions for silicosis occur at an industrial rather than clinical level and include dust suppression, process isolation, ventilation, and use of non–silica-containing abrasives.
 Respiratory masks provide imperfect protection and, although helpful, are not an adequate solution.
 Surveillance of exposed workers with respiratory questionnaires, spirometry, and chest x-rays is recommended.
 Frequency of surveillance depends to some degree on the expected intensity of the exposure.
-(See also guidelines from the American College of Occupational and Environmental Medicine: Medical Surveillance of Workers Exposed to Crystalline Silica.)
 Other preventive measures include smoking cessation and pneumococcal and influenza vaccination.

 Physicians must be alert to the risk of TB and nontuberculous mycobacterial infections in silica-exposed patients, especially miners.
 People exposed to silica should have annual tuberculin testing.
 Those with a positive skin test should have sputum culture for TB.
 In some cases, CT and bronchoscopy may be needed to confirm TB.
 Patients with a positive tuberculin test and negative TB cultures should be given isoniazid chemoprophylaxis in keeping with standard guidelines for tuberculin reactors.